sofathitesh/doconce/doc/demos/manual/manual.sphinx.rst

         Terminal> doconce format html mydoc

 The resulting file ``mydoc.html`` can be loaded into any web browser for viewing.

+The HTML style is defined in the header of the file.
+The default style has blue section headings and white background.
+With the ``--html-solarized`` command line argument, the `solarized <http://ethanschoonover.com/solarized>`_ color palette is used.

 If the Pygments package (including the ``pygmentize`` program) is installed, code blocks are typeset with